 Once you get to town, you will find plenty of stuff within walking distance (depending on where you stay), but there is also a trolley for taking in the sights and, of course, Uber is always an option.
 When it comes to the downtown area of Ogunquit, parking is tough to come by.
 If you can walk or catch a trolley or Uber ride, that is probably your best bet for keeping things simple.

 Since we were in town for a wedding, we rented one of the rooms in the “wedding block” at a hotel that the bride and groom had chosen: The Meadowmere Resort.
-This is an older property in Ogunquit that has a lot of charm that is within walking distance of the downtown area.
+This is an older property in Ogunquit that has a lot of charm and is within walking distance of the downtown area.
 They have a variety of different room sizes and suites to choose from, and the property has plenty of amenities to enjoy.

 The kids enjoyed splashing around in the indoor pool, and the adults liked having a pub on site.
 There are both indoor and outdoor pools, a Roman spa, a game room, and a tea room to enjoy.
-A daily buffet breakfast is included in your room rate, and the property offers seasonal specials.
+A daily buffet breakfast is included in your nightly rate, and the property offers seasonal specials.
 We were very happy with our nights spent at Meadowmere.

 If you want something super adorable and cozy, the Maine Blueberry Cottage is a good choice.
 This Airbnb property has two bedrooms and two baths and is ranked as one of the best places to stay in Ogunquit.
 Your rental comes with pool access and a private garden just about a mile from the beach.
 Plus, if you want to hang about for a while, they allow long-term stays.

-Budget-friendly accommodations can be found at Stage Run by the Sea which is within walking distance of the beach.
+Budget-friendly accommodations can also be found at Stage Run by the Sea which is within walking distance of the beach.
 This property has a seasonal outdoor pool for you to enjoy, and there is free WiFi across the entire property.
 The decor is beachy-themed with lots of soothing blue tones throughout.

 Things to do and Places to Eat in Ogunquit